ppy/osu-wiki/news/2020-06-26-mappers-report-May-June.md

 ### 2020 osu!catch Mapping World Cup

-Fruit catcher, now's your chance!
-The 2020 edition of the [osu!catch Mapping World Cup](https://osu.ppy.sh/community/forums/topics/1089125) has arrived!
-If you are skilled with placing fruits in the editor get your 2 to 5 best friends by their hand and sign up!
-Can the Philippines keep their title as osu!catch Mapping World Champion or will an other country get the 1st place this time?
+Fruit catchers, now's your chance!
+The [2020 osu!catch Mapping World Cup](https://osu.ppy.sh/community/forums/topics/1089125) has arrived!
+In it's 2nd edition, the best osu!catch mappers from ten countries will compete against each other in a round based elimination format to decide who is the best of the best.
+Will the Philippines be able to defend their title or will we see a new country as the osu!catch mapping champion?

-We will surely keep you up to date with it!
+We will surely keep you up to date!

 ### lu^3 Mapping Cup